The Aztec/Mayan Calendar (And its similarities to the Hebrew/Biblical Calendar & Book of Mormon dates)

 - They both start from similar Anno Mundi epochs, base dates or ‘date for the creation of the world’.
 (Hebrew Calendar: 3761 BCE, Mayan: 3114-3374 BCE, Chinese: 2671 BC — why would they all pick the 3rd & 4rth millennium?
 Unless they were all basing their worldviews on the same creation/destruction cycles covered in the Kolbrin & Oahspe )

 - They both have a ‘long count’ and a ‘short count’.
-The long count tracks days/years from creation, and the short count is a ‘sacred’ calendar used to track days/years within a smaller religious/political cycle (the Haab & Tzolkin 520 yr cycle for Mayans; the Jubilee & Sabbatical 490 yr cycle for Jews)
+The long count tracks days/years from creation, and the short count is a ‘sacred’ calendar used to track days/years within a smaller religious/political cycle (the Haab & Tzolkin 520 yr cycle for Mayans; the Jubilee & Sabbatical 490 yr cycle for Jews.
+The 490/520 year cycle was important for prophesying events as shown by both the book of Daniel and Ixtlilxóchitl.)

 - They both have important 13 cycle periods (Hebrew Calendar skipped between 12 months on a regular year, and 13 months on ‘leap’ years.)
 Whereas the Mesoamericans used 13 cycles to track their sacred round.